TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 #### Raspberry Pi 4

-The Raspberry Pi 4 will serve as the **main processing unit** and will run a **headless Linux-based OS** tailored for real-time robotic workloads.
+The Raspberry Pi 4 (8GB model) shall serve as the main computing platform, responsible for autonomous navigation, sensor fusion, SLAM, and coordination with the low-level motor controller (Arduino Mega 2560).
+The Pi is connected to all peripherals through a powered USB hub, allowing a single data and power uplink to the Pi while preventing current draw issues.

 - **Operating System**:
   - `Ubuntu Server 22.04 LTS (64-bit)`